akovalyo/42sv_Libft/README.md

 >       The ft_strncmp() function returns an integer less  than,  equal
 >       to,  or  greater than zero if the first n bytes of s1 is found,
 >       respectively, to be less than, to match, or be greater than s2.

+### 15. ft_strcpy
+>       char *strcpy(char *dest, const char *src);

+DESCRIPTION

+>       The strcpy() function copies the string pointed to by src, including the
+>       terminating null byte ('\0'), to the buffer pointed to by dest.
+The strings
+>       may  not  overlap, and the destination string dest must be large enough to
+>       receive the copy.
+Beware of buffer overruns!

+RETURN VALUE

+>       The  strcpy() function returns a pointer to the destination string dest.

+### 16. ft_strncpy
+>       char *strncpy(char *dest, const char *src, size_t n);

+DESCRIPTION

+>       The strncpy() function is similar, except that at most n bytes of  src  are
+>       copied.
+Warning:  If there is no null byte among the first n bytes of src, the
+>       string placed in dest will not be null-terminated.
+If the length of src is less
+>       than n, strncpy() writes additional null bytes to  dest to ensure that a total
+>       of n bytes are written.

+RETURN VALUE

+>       The  strncpy() function returns a pointer to the destination string dest.

+### 17. ft_strdup
+>       char *ft_strdup(const char *s);

+DESCRIPTION

+>       The ft_strdup() function returns a pointer to a new string which is a
+>       duplicate of the string s.
+Memory for the new string is  obtained
+>       with  malloc(3), and can be freed with free(3).

+RETURN VALUE

+>       On  success,  the  ft_strdup() function returns a pointer to the
+>       duplicated string.
+It returns NULL if insufficient memory was available

+### 18. ft_strlen
+>       size_t ft_strlen(const char *s);

+DESCRIPTION

+>       The  ft_strlen()  function calculates the length of the string pointed to by
+>       s, excluding the terminating null byte ('\0').

+RETURN VALUE

+>       The ft_strlen() function returns the number  of  characters  in  the  string
+>       pointed to by s.

+### 19. ft_strstr
+>       char *ft_strstr(const char *haystack, const char *needle);

+DESCRIPTION

+>       The strstr() function locates the first occurrence of the null-terminated
+>       string needle in the null-terminated string haystack.

+RETURN VALUE

+>       If needle is an empty string, haystack is returned; if needle occurs nowhere
+>       in haystack, NULL is returned; otherwise a pointer to the first character of
+>       the first occurrence of needle is returned.

+### 20. ft_strnstr
+>       char *strnstr(const char *haystack, const char *needle, size_t len);

+DESCRIPTION

+>       The ft_strnstr() function locates the	first occurrence of the	null-termi-
+>       nated string little in the string big, where not more than len characters
+>       are searched.
+Characters that appear after a '\0' character are not
+>       searched.

+RETURN VALUE

+>       If little is an empty string, big is returned; if little occurs nowhere
+>       in big, NULL is returned; otherwise a pointer to the first character of
+>       the first occurrence of little is returned.

 ### 21. ft_atoi
 >       int atoi(const char *nptr);